TV Marajoara

 TV Marajoara was a Brazilian television station based in Belém, capital of the state of Pará.
 It operated on VHF channel 2 and was an owned-and-operated station of Rede Tupi.
-Founded in 1961, it was the first television station in the state, and was extinguished in 1980 due to the revocation of the station's concession due to the Diários Associados crisis.
+Founded in 1961 as the first television station in the state, the station ceased broadcasting in 1980 due to the revocation of the station's concession due to the Diários Associados crisis.

 History

 TV Marajoara was inaugurated on September 30, 1961, as the first television station in the state of Pará and the first in the North of Brazil, in addition to being the 12th broadcaster owned by the Rede de Emissoras Associadas, which that same month it had also opened its owned-and-operated stations in Goiânia and Vitória.
 Like these two stations, channel 2 did not have a concession to operate, and its situation was regularized in a decree signed by Prime Minister Tancredo Neves, on March 15, 1962.

 At the beginning, TV Marajoara had a vast local program offer, which included news programs, talk shows and telenovelas produced in its studios and at Teatro da Paz, in the city center.
 Canned imported content such as films, cartoons and series sent by plane by TV Tupi São Paulo also completed the schedule.
-With just a few days on air, it was also responsible for carrying out its first live external broadcast, with coverage of Círio de Nazaré.
+With just a few days on air, it was also responsible for carrying out its first live outside broadcast, with coverage of Círio de Nazaré.

-With the advent of satellite transmissions, local programming was being replaced by the network retransmission of Rede Tupi attractions, and the number of employees was gradually reduced.
+With the advent of satellite transmissions, local programming was being replaced by the network retransmission of Rede Tupi programs, and the number of employees was gradually reduced.
 Competition also intensified with the arrival of TV Guajará in 1967, and TV Liberal in 1976.

 Although it was financially healthy, TV Marajoara and six other Rede Tupi stations had their concessions revoked on July 18, 1980, due to debts with social security and financial corruption of Diários Associados, which had been involved in a financial crisis since the death of Assis Chateaubriand in 1968.
 The station aired its signal for the last time until the early hours of that day, when it ended its programming after showing the film Tempos Difíceis, at 12:17 am.
 During the morning, a DENTEL technician appeared at 9:20 am to seal the station's transmitters, before it was scheduled to sign on.